Why Go Global?

 |MBA course offerings are similar to our own core courses with a particular focus on strategy.
 Electives are also available.||Exchange students can work up to 20 hours per week while in school.
 Students are responsible for finding their own jobs but assistance is available.||As an urban campus, RMIT does not offer on-campus housing.
 However, a variety of options are available including: apartments, student hostels, and homestays.|

 The Guanghua School of Management, Peking University is one of the best business schools in China.
 The School is staffed with about 100 full-time teaching faculty members.
 About half of the faculty earned their PhD degrees from prestigious universities overseas including Harvard, Oxford, Stanford, and UC-Berkeley.
-Guanghua has a total enrollment of more than 3,000 students and recently won first place as the most Influential MBA of China in a ranking conducted by World Executive.
+Guanghua has a total enrollment of more than 3,000 students and was named the most Influential MBA of China in a ranking conducted by World Executive.

 |Guanghua offers 15-20 business courses taught in English per semester.
 Students are also encouraged to take Business Chinese.||Exchange students are eligible to access all career services including corporate presentations, career coaching, and job postings.||Due to the overwhelming demand for on-campus housing, students must find private accommodations on their own.
 Assistance from the Office of International Relations is provided.|